BRAT Diet Food List – Overview

 As you attempt to ease the effects of diarrhea and other stomach problems, some foods can trigger nausea and vomiting; these include:

-Alcohol: Alcohol is a diuretic in nature and can lead to dehydration.
+Alcohol: Alcohol is a diuretic and can lead to dehydration.

 Artificial sweeteners: Including sucralose and sorbitol, can cause diarrhea.